-Because we are called by the Great Commission to go and make disciples of all people, our groups are not designed to last forever.
+Because we are called by the great commission to go and make disciples of all men, our groups are not designed to last forever.
 Each group will go through three phases.

-CONNECT (0-6 months)
+CONNECT (0-6 Months)

-In the first phase, authentic community forms between members.
+There is the first phase where authentic community forms between members.
 This happens through hanging out with each other, participating in group discussions, and praying together.

-GROW (6+ months)
+GROW (6+ Months)